kanchan1910/kanchan1910/README.md

 <p align="center">
   <samp>

-      I am a Computer Science undergraduate student at Jaipur Engineering College And Research Center.
+      I am a Computer Science undergraduate student at Jaipur Engineering College And Research Centre.
    <br>
     *  I am a competitive programmer and a web developer.
 <br>